OpenJML/openjml.github.io/tutorial/Visibility.md

 relates to concrete (private) fields.
 The specification of `value()` only uses the public abstraction `value`.
 Of course, in this case, the abstraction is quite trivial.
-In fact, the goal of the private `_value` field is not so much implementation hiding but preventing access to the data field, that is, not allowinig clients to modify `_value` directly.
+In fact, the goal of the private `_value` field is not so much implementation hiding but preventing access to the data field, that is, not allowing clients to modify `_value` directly.
 So for simple cases like this the `spec_public` modifier is perfectly fine; in fact, it is syntactic sugar for the solution in terms of a model field.